Last Updated: April 20, 2023

-Molnupiravir is the oral prodrug of beta-D-N4-hydroxycytidine (NHC), a ribonucleoside that has shown antiviral activity against SARS-CoV-2 in vitro and in clinical trials.1,2 NHC uptake by viral RNA-dependent RNA-polymerases results in viral mutations and lethal mutagenesis.3,4 On December 23, 2021, the Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) for molnupiravir for the treatment of adults with mild to moderate COVID-19 who are within 5 days of symptom onset, who are at high risk of progressing to severe disease, and for whom alternative antiviral therapies are not accessible or clinically appropriate.5,6
+Molnupiravir is the oral prodrug of beta-D-N4-hydroxycytidine (NHC), a ribonucleoside that has shown antiviral activity against SARS-CoV-2 in vitro and in some clinical trials.1,2 NHC uptake by viral RNA-dependent RNA-polymerases results in viral mutations and lethal mutagenesis.3,4 On December 23, 2021, the Food and Drug Administration (FDA) issued an Emergency Use Authorization (EUA) for molnupiravir for the treatment of adults with mild to moderate COVID-19 who are within 5 days of symptom onset, who are at high risk of progressing to severe disease, and for whom alternative antiviral therapies are not accessible or clinically appropriate.5,6 Molnupiravir is expected to be active against the Omicron variant and its subvariants.6

 - People who engage in sexual activity that may result in conception should use effective contraception during and following treatment with molnupiravir.
 For more details, see Considerations in Sexually Active Individuals below.